#NRGTrailChallenge: Every Trail. Every Mile. Will You Conquer the Gorge?

 -

 This path follows the same route coal once traveled, zigzagging from the mine entrance to the Keeneys Creek railroad line with views of the conveyor and Gorge!
 Park at the top to save 20 minutes of driving or follow AllTrails directions to the lower lot.
 Either way, take some time to wander around the town of Nuttallburg and learn about the history there!
-3.3 Miles.

 -

 Savor the serenity of this peaceful out-and-back hike, featuring stunning river views and scattered remnants of historic mining structures.
-7.7 miles.

-Start Here or Brooklyn Campground More Info on AllTrails Here
+Start Here or Brooklyn Campground

 -

-March Trails:
+March Trails

-February Trails:
+February Trails

 A serene wooded trail that ends just a short ten-minute walk from Court Street.
 Continue into town and reward yourself with a hot chocolate, or simply turn around and head back.
-2.6 miles.

 Start Here

-January Trails:
+January Trails

 2.5 miles of peaceful out-and-back rail grade along a rhododendron-lined creek.